Ever wondered what people wore in old Russia? You’re not the only one. Many are curious about how clothes show status, culture, and daily life.

 Some sarafans are adorned with intricate embroidery, while others feature delicate lace or decorative trimmings made from birch bark.
 This attire exudes modesty and cultural heritage, serving as a versatile option for various occasions.

-Whether fashioned with a fitted bodice and flowing skirt or a more structured silhouette, the sarafan reflects the diversity of Russian fashion while maintaining its timeless charm.
+Whether fashioned with a fitted bodice and flowing skirt or a more structured silhouette, the sarafan reflects the variety of Russian fashion while maintaining its timeless charm.

 Kokoshnik